urduhack/urduhack/README.md

 Urduhack is a NLP library for urdu language.
 It comes with a lot of battery included features to help you process Urdu data in the easiest way possible.

+## Note: Releasing a stable version v1.0.0 soon with lots of new models and new api.

 ## Our Goal